 A map is available courtesy of the South Florida Water Management District, where you can also find water stage information and other useful facts.

-With low water levels, anglers should exercise caution when entering the flats through the marsh access sites, and do not forget to display an orange flag (10”x12”) 10 feet above your vessel when entering the everglades
+If targeting bass in the marsh/flats, do not forget to display an orange flag (10”x12”) 10 feet above your vessel when entering the Everglades.